beachbrunet/To_Do_Scheduler/README.md

 ## Configuration

 <!-- ----------------------- -->
+Saves data entered in feilds when the save button gets selected so when the user refreashes the page the data is either saved or not depenind if the button was used.

 ## Troubleshooting
+I had turned this in incomplete due to being behind.
+Life happens(family member was sent to the ICU) I had time to think and reflect and instead of storing the data individually I grouped the data and had it recall all of them at once to minimize the lines and lines of code.
+Syntax still very tricky.

 <!-- ----------------------- -->
 Git hub servers where down, the git add . and the git push couldnt be updated with changed